jccyr01/TrackWall_Hooks/README.md

 # TrackWall Hooks

 OpenSCAD project to generate hooks for different Trackwall tool organizer.
-Currently only has parameters to generate hooks for the NewAge VersaTrac.
+Currently supports hooks for the NewAge VersaTrac and the Husky Track Wall.

-## Future support
-Support for the Husky Track Wall system is underway